clivetong/Talks/NetConf2024/README.md

 ### Initial focus on GetAlternateLookup

-[Required changes to language, libraries and runtime]
+Required changes to language, libraries and runtime

+---

+### Demo

 Parse the words of Pride and Prejudice and calculate the words and their counts.